Welcome to First Universalist Church.

 We're glad you're here.

 Here at First Universalist, we are more than a church.
 We are a loving, justice-seeking spiritual community.
 We are proudly rooted in our downtown neighborhood, yet our members come from all over the greater Rochester area.
-We are people of all ages, backgrounds, and beliefs who gather together in shared celebration of life and its sacredness.
-We are a welcoming congregation that actively affirms and encourages the full participation of all, no matter your beliefs, sexual orientation, gender identity, physical difference, or even your religion.
+Guided by our faith in the worth and dignity of all, we build community that includes—a faith that welcomes you in your wholeness.
+Unitarian Universalists are people of many religious backgrounds, people of many racial and cultural backgrounds, people of many life experiences and identities.
+We are a welcoming congregation that actively affirms and encourages the full participation of all.

 We dedicate ourselves to the mission of this church: to nurture the spirit, and serve the community.